-Except as provided in Section 4.5, the approval documents shall be submitted to the owner's designated representatives for design and construction for review and approval.
+The approval documents shall be submitted to the ODRD and the ODRC for review and approval.
 The approval documents shall be returned to the fabricator within 14 calendar days.

-Final substantiating connection information, if any, shall also be submitted with the approval documents.
-The owner's designated representative for design is the final authority in the event of a disagreement between parties regarding the design of connections to be incorporated into the overall structural steel frame.
-The fabricator and licensed engineer in responsible charge of connection design are entitled to rely upon the connection design criteria provided in accordance with Section 3.1.1.
+Final substantiating connection information shall also be submitted with the approval documents when Option 3 is designated, and as required in the contract documents when Option 2 is designated.
+The ODRD is the final authority in the event of a disagreement between parties regarding the design of connections to be incorporated into the overall structural steel frame.
+The fabricator and licensed engineer in responsible charge of connection design are entitled to rely upon the connection design criteria provided in accordance with Section 3.2.
 Revisions to these criteria shall be addressed in accordance with Sections 9.3 and 9.4.

-Approved approval documents shall be individually annotated by the owner's designated representatives for design and construction as either approved or approved subject to corrections noted.
-When so required, the fabricator shall subsequently make the corrections noted and furnish corrected fabrication and erection documents to the owner's designated representatives for design and construction.
+Approved approval documents shall be individually annotated by the ODRD and the ODRC as either approved or approved subject to corrections noted.
+When so required, the fabricator shall subsequently make the corrections noted and furnish corrected fabrication and erection documents to the ODRD and the ODRC.

 As used in this Code, the 14-day allotment for the return of approval documents is intended to represent the fabricator's portal-to-portal time.
-The intent in this Code is that, in the absence of information to the contrary in the contract documents, 14 days may be assumed for the purposes of bidding, contracting and scheduling.
+The intent in this Code is that, in the absence of information to the contrary in the contract documents, 14 days may be assumed for the purposes of bidding, contracting, and scheduling.
 When additional time is desired, such as when substantiating connection information is part of the submittals, the modified allotment should be specified in the contract documents.
 A submittal schedule is commonly used to facilitate the approval process.

-If the approval documents are approved subject to corrections noted, the owner's designated representative for design may or may not require that it be resubmitted for record purposes following correction.
+If the approval documents are approved subject to corrections noted, the ODRD may or may not require that it be resubmitted for record purposes following correction.
 If the approval documents are not approved, revisions must be made and the documents resubmitted until approval is achieved.

-4.4.1.
-Approval, approval subject to corrections noted, and similar approvals of the approval documents shall constitute the following:

-- (a) Confirmation that the fabricator has correctly interpreted the contract documents in the preparation of those submittals. - (b) Confirmation that the owner's designated representative for design has reviewed and approved the connection details shown in the approval documents and submitted in accordance with Section 3.1.1, if applicable. - (c) Release by the owner's designated representatives for design and construction for the fabricator to begin fabrication using the approved submittals.
+- 4.4.1.
+Approval, approval subject to corrections noted, and similar approvals of the approval documents shall constitute the following: - (a) Confirmation that the fabricator has correctly interpreted the contract documents in the preparation of those submittals. - (b) Confirmation that the ODRD has reviewed and approved the connection details shown in the approval documents submitted in accordance with Section 3.2.3. - (c) Release by the ODRD and the ODRC for the fabricator to begin fabrication using the approved submittals.